MarzukhAsjad/anigen-blender-utils/README.md

 ## Installation

-1. Make sure you have Blender 3.1.2 version installed (can be higher)
+1. Make sure you have Blender 3.1.2 version installed (some inconsistency with version 4)
 2. Clone this repository to your local machine.
    ```shell
    git clone https://github.com/MarzukhAsjad/anigen-blender-utils.git